How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 Some query letters write this in two to three short paragraphs (with a heavy emphasis on short: each paragraph is two to three sentences).
 Keep in mind that you do not want to explain too much of your story when writing this.
 Let the plot and main character stand on their own.

-Also, do not give away the ending.
+Do not give away the ending.
+Instead, suggest the journey.

-This is not a synopsis, but a pitch that should encourage agents to ask for more.

-Here’s the back cover for Nancy Johnson’s The Kindest Lie as seen on Amazon:
+Here’s the back cover for Nancy Johnson’s The Kindest Lie:

 Notice the last paragraph?
 You don’t need an overarching description about the big ideas in the book in your query letter, but if you can write this well, that’s great to include.

-Additionally, this is a published back cover, so it’s a bit longer than what’s expected in a query letter.
+Additionally, this is a published back cover, so it’s longer than what’s expected in a query letter.

-You don’t want to give extraneous details in your back cover, but establish the big hooks in your plot and why this calls your protagonist into action—i.e. why this forces them to make tough decisions.
-(Stakes, stakes, stakes!)
+If you want to read The Kindest Lie and more of Nancy’s amazing work, visit her website here.

 Paragraph 3: Cook

 The last paragraph in a query letter is your author bio.
-The most important idea here is that you write a bio that shares your credibility as a writer, or any big information that sheds a little more light into your professional resume, and maybe a dash of your personality.
+The most important idea here is that you write a bio that shares your credibility as a writer, or any big information that sheds light on your professional writing resume, seasoned with a dash of your personality.

 Don’t force details here.
 If you haven’t published before, that’s okay.
 You absolutely can call yourself a debut writer.
 You don’t have to have an MFA to get a literary agent (although you can mention it if you do have one).

-If you have published, though, mention this.
+If you have published, mention this.
 Even better, if you have a big platform or other numbers that would benefit your book’s sales, include these.

-Don’t hold back with anything that demonstrates your publishing credits!
+Don’t hold back on anything that demonstrates your publishing career!

-Ultimately, bios don’t need be long.
-They are made to give the agent a sense of who you are from a professional standpoint; think quality over quantity again.
+Ultimately, bios don’t need to be long.
+They are meant to give the agent a sense of who you are from a professional standpoint; think quality over quantity again.
+They could also include one memorable fun fact that humanizes you and shows your personality.

-You don’t need to throw in your social media accounts here, but if you have big numbers (especially those nonfiction writers), it’s worth mentioning.

-Maybe even thrown in one line that shows them your personality, too.

 Here’s Nancy Johnson’s bio: